lttng/lttng-docs/contents/understanding-lttng/plumbing/overview.md

 ---

-As [mentioned previously](#doc-installing-lttng), the whole LTTng suite is made of the following packages: LTTng-tools, LTTng-UST, and LTTng-modules.
+As [mentioned previously](#doc-installing-lttng), the whole LTTng suite is made of the LTTng-tools, LTTng-UST, and LTTng-modules packages.
 Together, they provide different daemons, libraries, kernel modules and command line interfaces.
 The following tree shows which usable component belongs to which package: